Measurements¶

 return 1 * np.exp( -(x - pos)**2 / (2*width**2) )

-We can now create a simplified first spectrum comprising peaks at 50 and 75 of widths 1 and 3, respectively.
+We can now create a simplified first spectrum comprising peaks at 500 and 750 of amplitude 1 and widths 10 and amplitude 1/5 and width 30.

 plt.figure()